armsp/editorial-agent/README.md

 # editorial-agent
 Read NYT and Guardian editorials distraction free with important sentences and words highlighted to improve your writing/english skills

+#### P.S
+This project was inspired by the Writing in the Sciences course by Stanford University on Coursera and my love for writing. **It is a functioning project**.
+It is however a quickly put together POC so the code is really ugly.
+Needs a lot of work to structure it properly.

 ### TODO